Renewable Transport Fuel Obligation

-The Renewable Transport Fuel Obligation (RTFO) in the United Kingdom is a requirement on transport fuel suppliers to ensure that 5 per cent of all road vehicle fuel is supplied from sustainable renewable sources by 2010.
+The Renewable Transport Fuel Obligation (RTFO) in the United Kingdom is a requirement on transport fuel suppliers to ensure that 5 percent of all road vehicle fuel is supplied from sustainable renewable sources by 2010.
 The Government intends to set variable targets for the level of carbon and sustainability performance expected from all transport fuel suppliers claiming certificates for biofuels in the early years of the RTFO.

 The announcement to introduce the Obligation was made on 10 November 2005, using powers included in the Energy Act 2004.
 It came into force on 15 April 2008.
 In mid-2005, biofuel made up 0.25% of overall road fuel sales, around 50% of it imported.